conan-io/docs/reference/conanfile/methods.rst

     self.cpp_info.sharedlinkflags = []  # linker flags
     self.cpp_info.exelinkflags = []  # linker flags
-    self.cpp_info.components  # Dictionary with the different components a package may have
+    self.cpp_info.components  # Dictionary with the different components a package may have self.cpp_info.requires = None  # List of components from requirements

 - **name**: Alternative name for the package to be used by generators.
 - **includedirs**: List of relative paths (starting from the package root) of directories where headers can be found.
 By default it is